notealoud/bbbdg/src/site/notes/Digital Garden/Start Here/bio.md

 I'm an INFP.
 I'm unconventional, quirky, an introvert and live outside the circle.
 That might make me eccentric.

 I have an eclectic range of interests.
+You can find some of these in my [[Digital Garden/Start Here/log\|log]].

 ---